Les Dagues Rituelles dans l'Ésotérisme-RELICS

 Alchemy and Hermeticism

 Alchemy, a discipline that sought to transmute metals into gold and achieve spiritual enlightenment, was practiced extensively during this period.
-Alchemists sometimes used instruments, including knives, in their ritual laboratories.
+Alchemists sometimes used instruments, including knives, in their ceremonial laboratories.

 Mystical Orders